 Another method of prevention is to use multi-factor authentication (MFA).
 MFA is a type of security technology that requires multiple pieces of authentication to confirm a user’s identity for logins and other transactions.
-MFA works by combining the user’s credentials to confirm the user logging into the account is the owner.
-An MFA scheme involves requiring a user to provide additional factors of authentication, such as after entering a password, the authentication scheme might require them to provide a login prompt sent to their mobile device or a fingerprint before they can access their account.
-MFA helps to protect access to an authorized account, even in instances where malicious actors compromise the corresponding username and password.
+MFA combines the user’s credentials to verify that the user logging into the account is the owner.
+An MFA scheme requires a user to provide additional authentication factors, such as after entering a password, the authentication scheme might require a login prompt sent to their mobile device or a fingerprint before accessing their account.
+MFA helps protect access to an authorized account, even when malicious actors compromise the corresponding username and password.

 Likewise, phishing-resistant MFA is a process that is immune from attempts to compromise or wear down the authentication process commonly achieved through phishing attacks.
 This sometimes includes other attacks, such as spear phishing, brute force attacks, man-in-the-middle attacks, replay attacks, and credential stuffing.
-This type of MFA requires not only proof of your identity but also intent through deliberate action.
-Passwords, SMS, and other One-Time Passwords (OTP), security questions, and even push notifications, contrary to popular belief, are not considered phishing-resistant mechanisms as they are all susceptible to some or all of the attacks previously listed.
+This type of MFA requires proof of your identity and intent through deliberate action.
+Contrary to popular belief, passwords, SMS, and other One-Time Passwords (OTP), security questions, and even push notifications are not considered phishing-resistant mechanisms as they are susceptible to some or all of the attacks previously listed.

-How To Optimize Cloud Data Protection For Your Business
+How Can I Optimize Cloud Data Protection For My Business?

-Basic protocols, such as using strong and unique passwords, are an important first step in your security strategy, however, there are several other techniques that can help improve your cloud implementation and DLP efforts.
+Basic protocols, such as strong and unique passwords, are an essential first step in your security strategy.
+However, several other techniques can help improve your cloud implementation and DLP efforts.
 Some best practices to prevent data loss in the cloud and ensure essential tasks are completed include:

 Train Your Employees

-Cyber security threat monitoring detects threats and data breach.
-IT infrastructure monitoring is a crucial part of cyber risk management, enabling organizations to detect cyber-attacks as they emerge and respond to them before they cause damage.
+Cybersecurity threat monitoring detects threats and data breach.
+IT infrastructure monitoring is crucial to cyber risk management, enabling organizations to detect cyberattacks as they emerge and respond to them before they cause damage.
 This will help the business understand how sensitive data is processed and assess the scope of any issues that need to be addressed by the cloud-based DLP approach.

 Email compliance ensures that transmitted data in an email meets the requirements of all the regulatory and governing bodies involved.
-For many regulatory frameworks, email compliance requires that organizations maintain immutable archives as well as have measures in place to protect email data and personal information from theft or public exposure.
+For many regulatory frameworks, email compliance requires organizations to maintain immutable archives and have measures to protect email data and personal information from theft or public exposure.

-Complete visibility into the security of your email and the threats targeting your business is a necessity.
-This increases the level of security, effectiveness, and cost-efficiency while also enabling better cybersecurity planning, allocation of resources, and enforcement of company security policies, reducing your exposure to risk and providing control over your email systems.
+Complete visibility into the security of your email and the threats targeting your business is necessary.
+This increases the level of security, effectiveness, and cost-efficiency while enabling better cybersecurity planning, allocation of resources, and enforcement of company security policies, reducing your exposure to risk and providing control over your email systems.

 Hacker Targets Iowa School District

-A recent cyber attack on the Davenport Community School District in Iowa resulted in the theft of a large amount of student and other district data and information.
-District officials notified more than 6,000 students and staff members of the possibility their personal information, including Social Security numbers, driver’s license numbers, and medical information may have been stolen during the September cyber attack.
+A recent cyberattack on Iowa's Davenport Community School District resulted in many students and other district data and information theft.
+District officials notified more than 6,000 students and staff members of the possibility that their personal information, including Social Security numbers, driver’s license numbers, and medical information, may have been stolen during the September cyberattack.

 The group, known as Karakurt, claims to have stolen 845 GB of data from the Davenport Community School District.
 The incident also potentially impacted personal information belonging to certain current/former employees.
-The group posted online, writing "In this release, we will show you 845 GB of their data, which include a giant, massive array of student's personal information."
-Without knowing exactly how much data has been compromised, those affected may be at risk of attackers acting as a broker and selling the data on to other attackers or information ending up on lists sold on the dark web “marketplace.”
-Aside from this, there are consequences the district must face, such as remediation and the damage caused by the pervasive nature.
+The group posted online, writing, "In this release, we will show you 845 GB of their data, which includes a giant, massive array of students' personal information."
+Without knowing how much data has been compromised, those affected may risk attackers acting as brokers and selling the data to other attackers or information ending up on lists sold on the dark web “marketplace.”
+Aside from this, the district must face consequences, such as remediation and the damage caused by the pervasive nature.